 You will be notified of the Panel’s decision via email.
 The Dennis Turner Opportunity Fund Explanatory Guide (PDF 162K, Downloads file) is available from our website which explains how the assessment was made and what to do if you disagree with this decision.
 Awards may be made by instalments and may be subject to you seeking financial advice.

 We may ask to see evidence of this before further awards can be released.
 This should be clear from your award email, however if you do not understand how the decision has been made, please contact the Funding Support team via email at firstname.lastname@example.org (putting your student number in the subject line).

-Where can I get further advice about the Dennis Turner Opportunity Fund?
+Where can I get further advice about the Dennis Turner Hardship Fund?